China's August commodities imports fall from highs but stay elevated

 SOYBEANS

-China, the world's top buyer of soybean, imported 6.37 million tonnes of the oil seed in August, down 11.5 percent from July's record of 7.2 million.
+China, the world's top buyer of soybean, imported 6.37 million tons of the oil seed in August, down 11.5 percent from July's record of 7.2 million.

 Still, August arrivals were the third-highest on record and have jumped 44 percent from a year ago, as domestic crushers boosted imports of cheap South American soy to fatten crushing margins ahead of the holiday season in September and October.